 If you can’t find a known neutral point, the white balance selector is not much help.
 In such cases, it’s useful if you can remember under what conditions you took the photo.
 If you shot raw, all the white balance presets are still available to you in post processing.

-If you know this photo was taken in full sunlight, select Daylight and if it was cloudy, select Cloudy, etc. The colours will then be adjusted accordingly.
+If you know this photo was taken in full sunlight, select Daylight and if it was cloudy, select Cloudy, etc. The colors will then be adjusted accordingly.

 This control looks for details and edges in the photo and either accentuates them or smooths them out over a small distance.
 In the test image below, the clarity slider is at its maximum of +100.